pirafrank/fpiracom/pages/pages/about.md

 I've studied Mathematics and Physics in High School, taught myself English and how to code.
 Back then, I used to work as a self-employed computer technician before founding a small web development team when I was 18.

 In 2013 I joined EESTEC, the European network of engineering students.
 The next year I became president of the local committee and coordinator of the International IT team.
-In 2015 I started a company with a university mate, [Fileshute]({{ site.data.about.fileshute.url }}).
+In 2015 I started a company with a university mate, [Fileshute]({{ site.data.external.fileshute.url }}).
 I have been involved in the local startup scene both as start-upper and as VP of Youth Hub Catania, a no-profit association focused on enabling and supporting young entrepreneurship, matching people's skills and organising startup related events (like [#AppIdee](https://twitter.com/hashtag/AppIdee?src=hash) and Startup Weekends).

 Today I work as {{ site.data.about.job.title }} at [{{site.data.about.company.name}}]({{ site.data.about.company.url }}), in the {{ site.data.about.company.dept }} department.
-I usually work with *terminal_I_like_here* + zsh + VSCode.
+I usually work with *terminal_app_I_like_here* + zsh + VSCode or Neovim.
 If you're curious about my setup, you can check it in my [dotfiles]({{site.data.social.github.url}}/dotfiles).

 ### Skills